 I write short stories, poetry, songs, plays, screenplays, musicals, articles, anything and everything that can be written, I'm writing.
-My current writing projects include my novel, Columbia Uncharted, a collaborative novel with NGBookworm97, Sunriser, and a one-act musical I'm currently in the process of putting on called The Strangers on the Bus.
+My current writing projects include my two novels, Columbia Uncharted and After Florence, and a collaborative novel with NGBookworm97, Sunriser.

 Nice Things People Have Said About Me